geoffsmith82/GmailAuthSMTP/README.md

   * clientname

 ## Dependencies
+- TaurusTLS found at https://github.com/JPeterMugaas/TaurusTLS or in GetIt package manager in the Delphi IDE
-This project requires OpenSSL.
-You can find the required files at https://github.com/IndySockets/OpenSSL-Binaries
+- OpenSSL.
+You can find the required files at https://github.com/TurboPack/OpenSSL-Distribution/tree/main/binaries/Windows

 Thanks